Trishelle Cannatella: Modeling and appearances

 Cannatella has posed nude for Playboy magazine and the online Playboy Cyber Club.
 She also appeared in a Playboy DVD.
 She played quarterback for the New York Euphoria in Lingerie Bowl III, winning MVP in their victory.

 Cannatella appears in William Hung's music video for his single "She Bangs".
 During the 2007 Super Bowl, she appeared in a commercial for GoDaddy.com alongside former WWE Diva Candice Michelle.
 Later that year, she also appeared in the May 2007 issue of Stuff and on their website to promote her new television series VIP Passport, in which she and several other women fly to hot-spots around the world.
 Cannatella made an appearance as the female love interest for Michael Vampire’s character in the Vampires Everywhere! music video "Immortal Love" off their 2011 debut album Kiss the Sun Goodbye.

 Poker career

 Cannatella is also a poker player.
 She finished third in the 2010 World Poker Tour Invitational Tournament and won $20,000.
 In 2013, Cannatella shot a pilot in Barcelona for a poker reality show titled Living the Life with Amanda Kimmel of Survivor.

+Personal life

+Trishelle Cannatella was raised in the town of Cutoff, Louisiana, and attended the University of Southern Mississippi (USM), where she studied broadcast journalism.
+While attending USM, she was a member of the Chi Omega sorority and involved with the Student Alumni Association.

+In 2017 Cannatella married John Hensz, a pilot for Delta and a fighter pilot in the National Guard.
+The couple tied the knot in March 2017 in a New Orleans ceremony.
+They got engaged in July 2016 in the French Quarter of New Orleans.

+In a 2026 podcast interview with Mark Long, Cannatella admitted her attraction to women saying she could go either way.”